Acceptable Materials and Rules

 - The school that improves the most over the previous year will receive a prize in addition to national recognition.

-Should KAB award any monetary prizes, the prize will be paid by check to each winning School (and not to any individual).
+Should KAB award any monetary prizes, the prize will be paid to each winning School (and not to any individual).

 KAB will contact the Authorized Representative from each winning School/District by telephone and/or email within seven (7) school days of its determination of the winners.
 If the Authorized Representative for a winning School/District does not respond within five (5) school days of such contact, or if that winner declines the prize, then the eligible School/District with the next highest weight of collected Recyclable Material per capita in that prize division will be chosen.